YaserAlOsh/SICP-study/README.md

 ## What programming language does SICP uses?
 Mit-Scheme.
 A variation on Scheme, a programming language that is very similar to Lisp.
 Racket is another variation on Scheme that is more modern and better.
-You can use Dr.Racket to SICP scheme (mit scheme): use #lang sicp.
+You can use Dr.Racket to interpret SICP scheme (mit scheme): use #lang sicp.

 ## Some stuff I built after learning Scheme and Racket:
 ### Radix Conversion Program: